levand/immuconf/README.md

 **Characteristics:**

 - Explicit.
-Configurations are normal maps, intended to be passed through the code explicitly as function arguments, not globally or ambiently.
+Configurations are intended to be passed through the code explicitly as function arguments, not globally or ambiently.
 Note that I can't *stop* you from binding the config to a global or thread-local var but from personal experience its a bad idea.

 - Lightweight.
 As non-intrusive as possible.
 Configs are normal Clojure maps.